agencemacmedia/SymfonyDynamicDataTableBundle/README.md

 **Here are the parameters that are required by the service :**

 - The class of the object you're using (in this case Advert::class)
-- The path to the twig view that formats the data (the second view we created) For this twig view we recommend having a public variable in your Class that references the path
+- The path to the twig view that formats the data (the second view we created).For this twig view we recommend having a public variable in your Class that references the path
     Ex:
     ```php
     const DATATABLE_Edit = 'YourNameSpace:Advert/DATATABLE_TEMPLATES:dataFormating.html.twig';
     ```
-- The columns currently in datatable, you can get them directly from the request
+- The columns currently in your datatable, you can get them directly from the request

 Heres how your two functions should look like in the end :
 ```php